 WCOG maintains sufficient awareness and understanding of various federal funding programs to alert member jurisdictions of funding opportunities to advance projects in the regional plan as well as to offer assistance to jurisdictions in assembling data and analysis to make competitive applications for federal and state assistance.

-- Review of new federal formula programs including Carbon Reduction, Electric Vehicle Infrastructure, and PROTECT. - Review of new and continuing federal discretionary funding programs (Infra, RAISE). - Review of new state programs for transit and active transportation.
+- Review of new federal formula programs. - Review of new and continuing federal discretionary funding programs. - Review of new state programs for transit and active transportation.